 Special Collections is an integral part of the teaching mission of Louisiana State University.
 Our materials and facilities are used every year as part of class visits by more than 2,500 students from a variety of disciplines.
 Such visits are opportunities for students to:

-For logistical information on setting up a class visit and photos of available spaces, please visit the Planning a Class page on the Special Collections website.
+For further logistical information, please visit the Planning a Class page on the Special Collections website.